snowdrop/spring-boot-quickstart-istio/README.md

 5. Open the front route within your web browser using the route address of the istio ingress

-You can get the route address using the following `oc` command
+You can get the route address using the following `oc get route` command

 ```bash
 oc get route/istio-ingress -n istio-system
 NAME            HOST/PORT                                         PATH      SERVICES        PORT      TERMINATION   WILDCARD
 istio-ingress   istio-ingress-istio-system.192.168.64.71.nip.io             istio-ingress   http                    None
 ```

+Open your browser using the istio ingress host name and suffic it with `/front`

 ![](image/spring-boot-front-istio.png)